Telecommunications policy of the United States: Aims

 In the name of public interest, a large proportion of telecommunications policy is concerned with the economic regulation of interstate and international communication.
 This includes all communication by radio, telephone, wire, cable and satellite.
 Telecommunications policy outlines antitrust laws as is common for industries with large barriers to entry.
 Other features of the policies addressed include common carrier laws which controls access to networks.
-While the telephone providers are required to be common carriers, there is an ongoing net neutrality debate about the obligations of ISP's.
+While the telephone providers are required to be common carriers, there is an ongoing net neutrality debate about the obligations of Internet service providers.

 Telecommunications policy addresses the management of government-owned resources such as the spectrum, which facilitates all wireless communications.
 There is a naturally limited quantity of usable spectrum that exists, therefore the market demand is immense, especially as use of mobile technology, which uses the electromagnetic spectrum, expands.
 One of the goals of the FCC is to best utilize this limited resource in such a way will bring about the "highest and best use".
-License to use spectrum was originally determined by committee, however, since 1993 it has been determined by an auction to assure that the licensee is both qualified and motivated to make best use of this commodity.
+License to use spectrum was originally determined by committee, however, since 1993, it has been determined by an auction to assure that the licensee is both qualified and motivated to make best use of this commodity.

 For example, an FM station in Iowa was recently auctioned for $4,397,250.

 The famous American Telephone & Telegraph (AT&T) empire was once based on the concept that they had the duty and honor of serving the public people in return for their monopoly on the telecommunications industry.

 With the recent events of our world, such as the September 11 attacks, Hurricane Katrina, and others it has been deemed essential for National Security that a dedicated network with ample spectrum for crisis communication exist.
 The National Telecommunication and Information Administration (NTIA) manages spectrum used by the Federal government such as air traffic control and national defense.
 The FCC is responsible for spectrum used by others, including individuals and public safety and health officials like police and emergency medical technicians.